Amy Knopers and Toby the scat dog are on the Otago Regional Council’s wallaby eradication team, tracking and hunting down these introduced pests.

 Our newsletter On Stream is a great way to keep up with the work ORC is doing to protect Otago’s iconic landscapes.

-Subscribe to get it fresh to your inbox every month
+Subscribe to get On Stream fresh to your inbox every month